Update: This post was updated on October 8, 2021 due to new archiving limits

 - User and shared mailboxes’ storage space can be extended by an archive mailbox (In-Place Archive).
 Once the archiving feature is enabled, an archive mailbox is assigned to each mailbox separately.
-By default, an archive mailbox has the 50 GB storage limit, but there is an option to have unlimited archiving space thanks to an Exchange Online Plan 2 license, or an Exchange Online Plan 1 license with an Exchange Online Archiving add-on license.
+By default, an archive mailbox has the 50 GB storage limit, but there is an option to have nearly unlimited (automatically expanding) archiving space* thanks to an Exchange Online Plan 2 license, or an Exchange Online Plan 1 license with an Exchange Online Archiving add-on license.
 To enable archiving for a shared mailbox, either of the mentioned license types needs to be assigned.

 Increase mailbox size in Microsoft 365

 There are two ways to increase the max mailbox size for a user:

 - Assign an Exchange Online Plan 2 license to the mailbox.
 This will increase the mailbox storage limit from 50 GB to 100 GB.

 - Enable Exchange Online Archiving.
 Depending on your Microsoft 365 license, this will either give you additional 50 GB of space or nearly unlimited space with the auto-expanding archiving feature.